 The key with answering any of the ‘Why…?’ questions is to connect detailed research on the company with what you want to achieve on the placement.
 You should want to work for Unilever because of what you have learned about the company.

-The ‘Why this programme?’ question can be answered in a similar style.
-What does Unilever say about the training and insights you will receive on the programme?
+The ‘Why this placement?’ question can be answered in a similar style.
+What does Unilever say about the training and insights you will receive on the placement?
 What kind of work will you be doing?
 How will all of that help you with your personal aims and ambitions?

 It’s important to note that as an aspiring intern you are not expected to have fully worked out career aspirations yet: it is perfectly acceptable for you to say, for example, that you are choosing between sectors or between roles and that a placement with Unilever will help your decision-making.